SporeDB/sporedb/doc/paper/wp.md

 When joining a network, the following steps are required for the new node.

 1. Specify bootstrapping peers.
-The user can give their public keys if already known (by another medium), but that's not mandatory ;
+The user can give their public keys if already known (by another medium), but that is not mandatory ;
 2. Fetch nodes list from the peers and merge them.
 Remember identical public keys signed by enough nodes in order to build a safe `(node, public_key)` dictionnary ;
-3. Announce its public key to the network, waiting for some peers to sign it if they're ready to ;
+3. Announce its public key to the network, waiting for some peers to sign it if they are ready to ;
 4. Connect to one complete-trusted or several N-marginal trusted peers to obtain a state-transfer of the database ;
 5. During the state-transfer, start listening for incoming spores ;
 6. As soon as the state-transfer is finished, start the consensus protocol for each received spore.